TechSmith/ThirdParty-Packages-vcpkg/README.md

 2. Gets the latest vcpkg from our clone of it (see: [TechSmith/vcpkg](https://github.com/TechSmith/vcpkg))
 3. Builds the package for Mac and Windows
 4. Publishes these packages as pipeline artifacts

+## Building Locally
+Builds can be done locally using PowerShell on Windows, Mac, and Linux, to test and debug a package.

 ### Testing Linux Builds Locally
 Linux builds can be developed and run from Windows via WSL.
 The ffmpeg-cloud-gpl pre-configured package for example was created using Ubuntu, which is the default WSL OS.